-One of the considerations in deciding whether or not you should hire a lawyer to help you fight your foreclosure is the cost.
-It is important to understand how legal fees work to make sure that you do not end up paying more than you can afford.
+One of the considerations in deciding whether you should hire a lawyer to help you fight your foreclosure is the cost.
+It's essential to understand how legal fees work to ensure you don't end up paying more than you can afford.

 Most foreclosure defense attorneys structure their fee agreements with homeowners in one of three ways:

-Pros and cons.
-The benefit to this type of fee arrangement is you’ll only pay the attorney for the amount of time he or she actually works on your case.
-The downside is that while the attorney will probably be able to give you a likely range of what you'll pay in total, you won't get an exact price as far as what the total cost of the foreclosure defense will be -- and hourly fees can add up quickly.
+The downside is that while the attorney will probably be able to give you a likely range of what you'll pay in total, you won't get an exact price as far as what the total cost of the foreclosure defense will be—and hourly fees can add up quickly.

 Some attorneys charge a flat fee to represent homeowners in a foreclosure.
-Generally speaking, the fee can range from $1,500 to $4,000 depending on the complexity of the case.
+Generally speaking, the fee can range from $1,500 to $4,000, depending on the case's complexity.

-Some foreclosure attorneys charge an upfront retainer (ranging from several hundred to several thousand dollars), and then a monthly fee (for example, $500) for each month that the foreclosure is pending.
-In addition, attorneys have been known to charge an extra fee on top of this (called a contingent fee) if the case is dismissed as a result of the firm's efforts.
+Some foreclosure attorneys charge an upfront retainer ranging from several hundred to several thousand dollars and then a monthly fee (like $500) for each month that the foreclosure is pending.
+In addition, attorneys have been known to charge an extra fee on top of this amount, called a "contingent fee," if the case is dismissed due to the firm's efforts.

-Foreclosure defense attorneys will also charge for costs, such as copying, mailing, travel expenses, and court costs, on top of their fee.
+Foreclosure defense attorneys will also charge for costs, like mailing, travel expenses, and court costs, on top of their fee.